uni-bremen-agst/SEE/Axivion/architecture/README.txt

    you can inspect results on the Dashboard.
    Additionally, you can open the RFG files in Gravis and run the architecture analysis manually.
-The RFG files are automatically placed into the the root directory of the SEE project.
+The RFG files are automatically placed into the the Axivion\architecture directory within the SEE project folder.